 (i) a plan of correction within 10 days after the date the person receives a statement of licensing violations; or

-(ii) an acceptable plan of correction within 30 days after the date the person receives notification from DADS that the previously submitted plan of correction is not acceptable.
+(ii) an acceptable plan of correction within 30 days after the date the person receives notification from HHSC that the previously submitted plan of correction is not acceptable.

 (f) Violations relating to Advance Directives.
-As provided in Texas Health and Safety Code, §142.0145, DADS assesses an administrative penalty of $500 for a violation of §97.283 of this chapter (relating to Advance Directives) without providing an agency with an opportunity to correct the violation.
+As provided in Texas Health and Safety Code, §142.0145, HHSC assesses an administrative penalty of $500 for a violation of §558.283 of this chapter (relating to Advance Directives) without providing an agency with an opportunity to correct the violation.

 (g) Penalty calculation and assessment.